-00 Not a private household 00 1101 4 pilvato 11000011010
+- 00 Not a private household

-One person (only respondent)
+- 01 One person (only respondent)

+- 99 No answer

-Including yourself, how many people - including children - usually live in your household?
+Including vourself, how many people - including children - usually live in your household?
 [TN: The age to be used for distinguishing children vs. toddlers - the [school age] in square brackets - is determined by the start of compulsory schooling in your country.
 In a country where the primary school starts at age 7, the age categories in the question should be: "Children between 7-17 years of age" and "Children up to the age of 6".]

-number Adults of 18 years and older Children between [school age]-17 years of age \rightarrow HHCHILDR Children up to the age of [school age - 1] years \rightarrow HHTODD This makes a total of how many people? ightarrow HOMPOP
+Number Adults of 18 years and older Children between [school age]-17 years of age $\rightarrow$ HHCHILDR Children up to the age of [school age - 1] years $\rightarrow$ HHTODD This makes a total of how many people? $\rightarrow$ HOMPOP